cuba-rnd/spring-script-repositories/README.md

 In the project itself you can use two configuration options: annotations and XML.

 ### Annotations configuration
-If you plan to use your own implementation for script provider and/or script executor (e.g. for JavaScript), you can specify their spring bean names in ```@ScriptMethod``` annotation:
+If you plan to use your own implementation for script provider and/or script evaluator (e.g. for JavaScript), you can specify their spring bean names in ```@ScriptMethod``` annotation:
 ```java
 @ScriptMethod(providerBeanName = "jsFileProvider", executorBeanName = "jsExecutor")